Jayz-lab/Jayz-lab/README.md

 🤔 I’m looking for help with:

-   - Java, Groovy
+   - Java, Groovy, JavaScript
-   - and anything relating to Programming, software development and CS Principles.
+   - and anything relating to Programming, software development, and CS Principles.

 ⚡ Fun fact:

    - Chess enthusiast.
    - guitar & martial arts hobbyist.
    - Lover of books though I don't read as much as I like to. (psychology, parenting, Spirituality)
-   - Would love to learn Photography someday.
+   - I would love to learn Photography someday.

 📫 How to reach me: